-Latin my-CRAW-fill-uh, American my-crow-FILL-uh

-Greek μικρός mikros, small + φύλλο fyllo, leaf

-Taxonomy: The western plants are being segregated from the eastern plants (K. polifolia Wangenheim) at the same time that Loiseleuria and Leiophyllum are being subsumed into Kalmia.

-Notes: Being a bog plant, one has to get to the muskegs around Juneau to see this, but they are found in every muskeg on enters..
+Latin my-CRAW-fill-uh, American my-crow-FILL-uh Greek μικρός mikros, small + φύλλο fyllo, leaf Taxonomy: The western plants are being segregated from the eastern plants (K. polifolia Wangenheim) at the same time that Loiseleuria and Leiophyllum are being subsumed into Kalmia.
+Notes: Being a bog plant, one has to get to the muskegs around Juneau to see this, but they are found in every muskeg one enters.
+It can be found with some searching on the lake shore trail to Nugget Falls in the clayey soil of the eastern outwash plain.
 Flowers: When in flower, there is no mistaking this for anything but a Kalmia if one learned the genus from the eastern mountain laurel as the flowers are perfect in synchrony of form.
 Bog laurel is far more intensely pink when it's pink, but it can be white.
 Flowers form in loose clusters at the top of rather erect branches.
 The corolla is fused into an open cup and the anthers form in pockets in the petals so that as the flower opens and expands, the filament is forced into a curve like a bow.
 With the expanding corolla, the pocket holding the anther finally loses its battle with the filament and the anther is released from its pocket with amazing force as the tension on the filament is relaxed and straightens, pollen goes flying.
 The pockets of bog laurel are much smaller than on mountain laurel, but they work the same way.
 Leaves: opposite, often with a white strip down the center of the top side, and the edges are resupinate (rolled under) and the underside is covered with white hairs.
-Note that all Kalmia are poisonous to mammals.

 Kalmia procumbens (Linnæus) Gift, Kron & P.F.
 Stevens 2002, alpine azalea pro-come-bens Latin procumbere, sink down, lie down, lean forward; hence laying on the ground.
 Taxonomy: Azalea procumbens Linnæus 1753; Chamaecistus procumbens (Linnæus) Kuntze 1891; and Loiseleuria procumbens (Linnæus) Desvaux 1813, are all synonyms as this circumboreal plant has now been subsumed into a broader Kalmia.
 Notes: The only place I've seen this in the Juneau area is well above treeline on the Mount Roberts Trail.
-All plants were well past flowering in July 18 but no fruits had developed yet.
+All plants were well past flowering in July 18, 2009 but no fruits had developed yet.
+On a very sunny May 29, 2010 dozens of patches of this most beautiful plant are in flower.
 The plant is well named as it is extremely procumbent, literally lying on the ground.
 The lanceolate opposite leaves are gray-green here, more so than I remember from other locations, but typically crowded into a near tuft at ground level.
-Note that all Kalmia are poisonous to mammals.

-Ledum Linnæus 1753, Labrador tea

-lee-dumb Greek λῆδον ledon, ancient name for the plant.
+This is the only species of Kalmia not endemic (restricted) to North America.
+Ledum Linnæus 1753, Labrador tea lee-dumb Greek λῆδον ledon, ancient name for the plant.